Shankarkumar1102/Shankarkumar1102/README.md

 - 👋 Hi, I’m @Shankarkumar1102
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning wed development
-- 📫 you can reach to me with my Instagram _legend_shankar_
+-

 <!---
 Shankarkumar1102/Shankarkumar1102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.